coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 # OpenTelemetry Integration

-The OpenTelemetry Integration consists of two main compoenents, that provide our users with full fledged integration for their Kubernetes cluster - the [OpenTelemetry Agent](#opentelemetry-agent) and [OpenTelemetry Infrastructure Collector](#opentelemetry-infrastructure-collector).
-Depending on your needs, you can deploy both components (default behavior) or decide to disable eihter one under the `opentelemetry-collector-agent` or `opentelemetry-collector-infrastucture` sections in the `values.yaml` file.
+The OpenTelemetry Integration consists of two main compoenents, that provide our users with full fledged integration for their Kubernetes cluster - the [OpenTelemetry Agent](#opentelemetry-agent) and [OpenTelemetry Cluster Collector](#opentelemetry-cluster-collector).
+Depending on your needs, you can deploy both components (default behavior) or decide to disable eihter one under the `opentelemetry-agent` or `opentelemetry-cluster-collector` sections in the `values.yaml` file.

 Content:
 1. [Components](#components)